hbaocr/ethereumPOA/readme.md

+---
+## Setup PoA note

-## Note the current geth and pupeth (1.8.2) are OsX binaries, if you want to use with another Os,please replace them with the suitable binaries for your Os
+Note the current geth and pupeth (1.8.2) are OsX binaries, if you want to use with another Os,please replace them with the suitable binaries for your Os

 * In PoA, only authorized miners(assume total N miners) can seal the blocks and get block rewards
 * In PoA, authorized miners are defined in genesis block(by genesis.json).
 This file can be genrated by `pupeth` and choose (Clique mode)